Zhongqi0402/Digital_Support_Center/README.md

 3. Update a ticket into the database
 4. Delete a ticket from the database

+### C1.
+Production dataset Generation

+We used a python script to generate the production dataset.
+We connect to our GCP MySQL through a python package `mysql.connector` and then insert our generated data.
+The code can be found in `\backend\productionDataGenerator.py`.

+The `product` table is the only table that is based on fixed data.
+We only support creating tickets on three manufacturers - "Apple", "Samsung" and "Huawei".
+The types for the products are laptops, phone and tablet, and the colours are silver, black golden and other.
+Therefore, we create all different combinations of manufacturer, type, and colour based on these categories.

 ### C2.
 SQL for Creating Tables and inserting sample data